"Welcome to the frickin' Guardians of the Galaxy."

 - For instance, Drax tells Mantis she reminds him of his daughter:

 - Kraglin asks Nebula what she intends to use her share of the bounty for Yondu on, so she details exactly what she intends to do to Thanos and why, elaborating on her horrific childhood.
-There's a beat as poor Kraglin (who was thinking more on the lines of "pretty necklace or hat") is left speechless, patting her on the shoulder before hurrying away.
+There's a beat as poor Kraglin (who was thinking more on the lines of "a pretty necklace or nice hat") is left speechless, patting her on the shoulder before hurrying away.

 - Even funnier?
 Kraglin is virtually like Peter's surrogate brother.
 And Nebula is Gamora's surrogate sister.
 In other words, we just had a meeting of the surrogate siblings!

-- Kraglin tries to be friendly to Nebula and awkwardly gives her a pat on the shoulder to say goodbye.
-Nebula waits until he's out of sight before distastefully wiping at where he touched her.
+- After Kraglin gives her a pat on the shoulder, Nebula waits until he's out of sight before distastefully wiping at where he touched her.